 What You Can Get By Using Self Practices

-Consciously changing how we use breath, sound, movement, touch and focused awareness has a profound effect on the nervous system, increasing neuroplasticity.
-This allows us to experience more, and have more choice in how we are erotically.
-A sexological bodyworker coaches clients in self-regulation to develop greater capacity for experience and choice, informed by the science of interpersonal neurobiology, Stephen Porges’ Polyvagal Theory and Jakk Panksepp’s emotional command systems.
+Consciously changing how we use breath, sound, movement, touch, and focused awareness has a profound effect on the nervous system, increasing neuroplasticity.
+This allows us to experience more, and have more choice in how we are erotic.
+A sexological bodyworker coaches clients in self-regulation to develop a greater capacity for experience and choice, informed by the science of interpersonal neurobiology, Stephen Porges’ Polyvagal Theory, and Jakk Panksepp’s emotional command systems.

 Pair practices may involve a variety of “hands-free” and “hands-on” somatic experiments where you interact and collaborate with your bodyworker or you can also invite your partner for practicing together.

-Some pair practices (massage, erotic meditation and pelvic release work) involve elements of nudity and/or genital touch.
-It may have a profound effect on your sexual health, however it may require additional preparation.
-We would highly recommend before taking off clothes, to work on awareness of boundaries, finding confident “yes” and “no” signals which comes not only from your mind but also from your body.
+Some pair practices (massage, erotic meditation, and pelvic release work) involve elements of nudity and/or genital touch.
+It may have a profound effect on your sexual health, however, it may require additional preparation.
+We would highly recommend before taking off clothes, to work on awareness of boundaries, finding confident “yes” and “no” signals which come not only from your mind but also from your body.
 Many people after reaching a high level of awareness and sensitivity find out that they need extra self-regulation, special conditions to feel safe and open enough for receiving touch and participating in exercises with nudity.